karimkhattaby/Leetcode/README.md

 ## Problems
 Here's a table with all questions available in this repo for easy access.
 The table will be updated every time I upload a new solution.<br><br>
-The table currently includes 14 problems
+The table currently includes 15 problems.

 | ID | Problem Name | Difficulty | Problem Link | Solution Link |
 | :---: | :-----------: | :---: | :---: | :---: |